Choosing Marketing Tools & Software

 - Canto: Another established marketing software solution, Canto, was founded in 1990 and helps users store, organize, and leverage their digital assets.
 Within Canto, users can search for assets, preview and edit them, and then share them in a range of ways — from standard email or Slack messages to social media.

 Customer relationship management (CRM) tools

 A marketer might be able to maintain a relationship with a handful of customers using their inbox.
-However, customer relationship management tools allow marketers to maintain relationships with hundreds, thousands, even millions of customers.
+However, customer relationship management tools allow marketers to maintain relationships with hundreds, thousands, and even millions of customers.
 CRM tools help marketers identify, target, personalize, nurture, and convert customers using a range of communication tools.

 - Intercom: One CRM option is Intercom, which allows marketers to communicate directly to specific customers at the right time, based on their behavior or demographics.
-Intercom also offers AI-based chat boxes integrated into websites, creating an opportunity to further supporting the customer journey.
+Intercom also offers AI-based chat boxes integrated into websites, creating an opportunity to further support the customer journey.

 - HubSpot: Hubspot is another CRM tool that helps marketing departments manage their inbound marketing and sales functions.
 HubSpot also offers a CMS so users can use the tool to build and host their websites and create and manage landing pages.

 - Zendesk: Zendesk is a cloud-based customer support software that helps marketing and sales teams communicate with customers across a range of channels, from social media to email to a website ticketing system.
 Zendesk can also help marketing companies assist their customers by providing and managing common FAQs.

 Marketing automation tools are on the rise, with 51% of companies currently using some form of this technology in their day-to-day processes.
 Automation tools streamline a marketer’s job, making it possible to communicate more often and effectively.